BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-3/flexbox_layout.md

 * Flexbox is one-dimensional.
 It can arrange items either in a row, or a column, but not both at the same time.
 * Flexbox is useful for laying out elements such as navigation bars, headers, image galleries, etc.
 * Flexbox *fixes* CSS layout madness by placing the responsibility for layout with the *container*, and not asking *each item* to be responsible for laying *itself* out
+* Flex containers only operate on their *direct children*

 ---